-Previous research has attempted to elucidate vaccine hesitancy prior to COVID-19 vaccinations.
-A review by Dubé et al. (2013) found that despite vaccination being one of the most successful measures to protect public health, many perceive vaccination practices to be unnecessary or even unsafe.
-Prior work has illustrated that vaccine hesitancy can be a danger to both the individual refusing to vaccinate, and to their community, as well as health care resources (Coustasse et al., 2021).
-Individual characteristics, including socioeconomic status, health literacy, previous vaccination status, race/ethnicity, level of education, and political affiliation have been shown to predict vaccine status (Raja et al., 2021).

-We conducted an online study to examine working memory capacity and classify participants' decision-making styles given the critical roles of these cognitive functions in decision-making.
-We hypothesized that individuals with higher WMC and those who primarily engage their rational system will better understand the personal and public health benefits of COVID-19 vaccination and consequently show less vaccine hesitancy.
+found that despite vaccination being one of the most successful measures to protect public health, many perceive vaccination

+The Rational Experiential Inventory-40 (REI-40) guestionnaire practices to be unnecessary or even unsafe.
+Prior work has (Pacini & Epstein, 1999) was used to determine the degree to illustrated that vaccine hesitancy can be a danger to both the which individuals use faster intuitive thinking (experiential) and individual refusing to vaccinate, and to their community, as well slower logical thinking (rational).
+Participants were asked 40 as health care resources (Coustasse et al., 2021).
+Individual questions such as "I try to avoid situations that require thinking in characteristics, including socioeconomic status, health literacy, depth about something" or "I often go by my instincts when previous vaccination status, race/ethnicity, level of education, and deciding on a course of action" and responded on a 5-item Likert political affiliation have been shown to predict vaccine status (Raja scale.
+Experiential and rational scales exhibited good internal et al., 2021). consistency with Cronbach's alpha ranging from .87-.90 (Phillips et al., 2016).
+Finally, WMC was measured using a 2 trial n-Back task We conducted an online study to examine working memory (2-Back task) implemented using PsyToolKit software (Stoet, 2010; capacity and classify participants' decision-making styles given Stoet, 2017).
+During the task, participants monitored a series of the critical roles of these cognitive functions in decision-making. letters and were asked to indicate if the current letter matched the We hypothesized that individuals with higher WMC and those one presented 2 trials back.
+Participants completed 4 blocks of 25 who primarily engage their rational system will better understand trials.
+In accordance with n-Back guidelines from previous studies, the personal and public health benefits of COVID-19 vaccination letters were presented for 500 ms followed by a black screen for and consequently show less vaccine hesitancy.
+2500 ms, giving participants a total of 3000ms to respond if the letter matched the letter 2 trials ago (Kirchner, 1958; Jaeggi et al., 2010).
+Data on reaction times and accuracy on trials were used to METHODS compute working memory capacity.
-METHODS